dasbairagya/react-users-crud/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start:dev`
+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3003](http://localhost:3003/users) to view json server in your browser.

 ### `npm test`